-The results of 2018 board review show a very positive overall picture of the functioning of Enel's board of statutory auditors and highlight the ability of such body to adopt operating methods which are effective, efficient and in line with the reference regulatory framework, as certified by the consulting firm.
+The results of 2019 board review show a positive picture of the functioning of Enel's board of statutory auditors and highlight the ability of such body - despite having significantly changed its composition after its renewal on the part of the ordinary shareholders' meeting of May 16, 2019 - to adopt operating methods which are effective, efficient and in line with the reference regulatory framework, as certified by the consulting firm.

-In particular, the results of the board review for 2018 financial year highlight the following strengths: (i) the composition of the board of statutory auditors is characterized by a solid mix of profiles, which (by age, gender, skills and professional experience) is suitable for overseeing the various areas of competence of the board itself and for effectively interacting with the board of directors and its committees; this is confirmed by the fact that the "peer-to-peer review" showed a very high average with reference to the participation of the statutory auditors in terms of style and content of their contributions; (ii) the board of statutory auditors works in a serene atmosphere and has a clear vision of its role and the scope of its activities; (iii) there is unanimous appreciation of the chairman's ability to encourage the participation of the other statutory auditors in the debate; (iv) the statutory auditors acknowledge each other's diligence in preparing for the meetings and their willingness to carry out their duties in a constructive spirit; (v) the induction activities are considered particularly useful and wellspaced out; (vi) the support of the "Corporate Affairs" unit is appreciated, with particular reference to the coordination of the preparation of the documentation submitted to the board of statutory auditors (which is judged by the statutory auditors to be clear and complete) and the promptness of its submission.
+In particular, the results of the board review for 2019 financial year highlight the following strengths: (i) the composition of the board of statutory auditors is characterized by a solid mix of profiles, which (by age, gender, skills and professional experience) is suitable for overseeing the various areas of competence of the board itself; (ii) the board of statutory auditors works in a serene atmosphere, based on mutual recognition of distinctive and complementary skills and a high level of expertise, and has a clear vision of its role and the scope of its activities; (iii)statutory auditors show interest and willingness to examine in depth business issues and broaden their knowledge of the sector in which the Enel Group operates; (iv) statutory auditors acknowledge each other's diligence in preparing for the meetings and their willingness to carry out their duties in a constructive spirit; (v) induction activities are considered useful and adequately frequent; (vi) the support of the "Corporate Affairs" unit is particularly appreciated, especially with reference to the coordination of the preparation of the documentation submitted to the board of statutory auditors (which is judged by the statutory auditors to be clear and complete) and the promptness of its submission.